-Individual Conservation Authorities shall develop a document outlining their own practices and procedures relating to the review and reporting of Section 28 applications, including the role of staff, the applicant and the Authority or Executive Committee as well as, the procedures for the hearing itself.
-Such policy and procedures manual shall be available to the members of the public upon request.
-These procedures shall have regard for the above information and should be approved by the Conservation Authority Board of Directors.
+Note: Consistent with section 12 of O. Reg.
+41/24, individual CAs will develop a document outlining their own practices and procedures relating to the review and reporting of section 28.1, 28.1.1 and 28.1.2 Permit Applications, including the role of Staff, the Applicant and the Authority or Hearing Board, as well as the procedures for the hearing itself.
+Such policies and procedures shall be available to the members of the public upon request and on the CA's website.
+Procedures related to hearings shall have regard for the above information and should be approved by the CA Board of Directors.